asimons04/tesseract/README.md

 - TikTok is not currently supported.
 I don't have TikTok, and no one has asked for it, so I'm content not supporting that unless there's demand and someone is able to provide me some sample links (I think TT does have an embed API, so at least limited support possible).

-## Support
-I created a public Matrix support space you can join.
-General discussion, flesh out ideas, or ask for support.
-[Tesseract Support](https://matrix.to/#/#tesseract:ptznetwork.org)

-There is also a Lemmy community where you can get the latest announcements and post questions related to Tesseract.
-Find us at https://dubvee.org/c/tesseract